wax-office-of-inspector-general/waxguilds/reports/alohaeosprod/latest.md

 **Updates**:

-- Card ID: Optimize Your Trading and Selling!
-Our new Card ID features make managing your inventory easier than ever.
-You can now search by Card ID within each collection, including the ability to search for multiple Card IDs at once.
 - Misc bug fixes

-Stats: - Droppp has created over 200k WAX “*.dp” accounts (verifiable on chain), and we only do this for users who either pay (USD) for an account or for a pack during a drop, so we believe that most if not all are real accounts (vs bots).
+Stats: - Droppp has created over 206k WAX “*.dp” accounts (verifiable on chain), and we only do this for users who either pay (USD) for an account or for a pack during a drop, so we believe that most if not all are real accounts (vs bots).

 **List of SCs**: dp, mint.droppp